June 19, 2018

 April 26, 2018

 The South Carolina state Senate Committee on Medical Affairs approved a bill to join an interstate compact synchronizing licensing regulations governing emergency medical technicians (EMTs) with those of 12 other states.

-In this Research & Commentary, Matthew Glans examines a proposed constitutional amendment in Ohio that would repeal the state's prevailing wage requirement, a mandate forcing taxpayers to pay artificially inflated wages not based on market forces.
+In this Research & Commentary, Matthew Glans examines a proposed bill in Missouri that would repeal the state's prevailing wage law.

 April 19, 2018